Armies from 1066 or later at Irvine 2023

 (or possibly, given the location, they havered up to the side of the table instead)

-Inspired by the spirit of Robert The Bruce's gale-blasted upraised kilt, Arab spearmen, resplendent in colourful turbans and embroidered garments, extended the Indian line in a formidable fashion, their spears glistening menacingly as the battle lines closed on one another
+While walking down the Royal Mile in the footsteps of a kebab shop on the outskirts of Gretna Green's highland cattle-loving bagpipes, Arab spearmen, resplendent in colourful turbans and embroidered garments, extended the Indian line in a formidable fashion, their spears glistening menacingly as the battle lines closed on one another

 The Truth behind Scottish calls for Independence